 After about 7,500 years ago, spruce becomes predominant within the pollen record in the region, with an accompanying dramatic decrease in the presence of birch and willow.
-Sphagnum pollen also rises noticeably, with a corresponding decrease in aquatic species.
-These data suggest at least maintenance of minimum mean July temperatures of thirteen degrees Celsius.

-1 There is not unanimous agreement on Wisconsinan Beringian environments, but I follow the position set out by Guthrie (1990) on the matter, which argues for a productive "mammoth steppe".
+&lt;sup>1 There is not unanimous agreement on Wisconsinan Beringian environments, but I follow the position set out by Guthrie (1990) on the matter, which argues for a productive "mammoth steppe".